Student Tax Form 1098-T

 Granting Consent to not Mail a Paper 1098-T

 Students have the ability to "Grant Consent" to only receive their 1098-T via on-line access.
-By granting consent students agree to not receive a paper 1098-T through the mail.
+By granting consent students agree not to receive a paper 1098-T through the mail.
 This granting of consent will also apply to future years unless the student requests to relinquish the consent.
-Please consider granting your consent in order to avoid receiving a paper 1098-T via the mail.
+Please consider granting your consent.

 There are several benefits to granting consent: